Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2806.989791,2816.5666666666666.md

 ### Transcript

-> can I build as high as I want we kind of answered that before it's just up to the skybox but there's no physics that's gonna knock you everything
+> can I build as high as I want we kind of answered that before it's just up to the skybox but there's no physics that's gonna knock you everything yep